Steven Spielberg: Personal life

 Spielberg met actress Amy Irving in 1976 when she auditioned for Close Encounters of the Third Kind.
 After meeting her, Spielberg told his co-producer Julia Phillips, "I met a real heartbreaker last night."
 Although she was too young for the role, she and Spielberg began dating and she eventually moved into what she described as his "bachelor funky" house.
 They broke up in 1979.
 In 1984, they renewed their romance and married in November 1985.
 Their son, Max, had been born on June 13 of that year.
 In 1989, the couple divorced; they agreed to live near each other to share custody of their son.
 Their divorce settlement is one of the most expensive in history.

-Spielberg met actress Kate Capshaw when he cast her in Indiana Jones and the Temple of Doom.
+Spielberg met actress Kate Capshaw when he cast her in Indiana Jones and the Temple of Doom in 1984.
 They married on October 12, 1991; Capshaw converted to Judaism before their marriage.
 Spielberg said he rediscovered "the honor of being a Jew" when they married.
 He said, "Kate is Protestant and she insisted on converting to Judaism.
-She spent a year studying, did the "mikveh," the whole thing.
+She spent a year studying, did the "mikveh", the whole thing.
 She chose to do a full conversion before we were married in 1991, and she married me after becoming a Jew.
 I think that, more than anything else, brought me back to Judaism."
 He credits her for the family's level of observance; "This shiksa goddess has made me a better Jew than my own parents", he said.
-He and his family live in Pacific Palisades, California, and East Hampton, New York.
+He and his family live in Pacific Palisades, California and East Hampton, New York.

 He has five children with Capshaw: Sasha Rebecca Spielberg (born May 14, 1990), Sawyer Avery Spielberg (born March 10, 1992), and Destry Allyn Spielberg (born December 1, 1996), and two adopted children: Theo Spielberg (born August 21, 1988), and Mikaela George (born February 28, 1996).
 He also has a stepdaughter, Jessica Capshaw (born August 9, 1976).

-In 1997, a man named Jonathan Norman stalked and attempted to enter Spielberg's home; Norman was jailed for 25 years.
-In 2001, Spielberg was stalked by conspiracy theorist and former social worker Diana Napolis.
-She accused him, and actress Jennifer Love Hewitt, of installing a mind-control device in her brain, and being part of a satanic cult.
-Napolis was committed to a mental institution, and pled guilty to stalking.
-She was released on probation with a condition that she have no contact with either Spielberg or Hewitt.
+He is the godfather of Drew Barrymore and Gwyneth Paltrow.

 Spielberg was diagnosed with dyslexia at age 60.
+In 2022, at age 75, Spielberg was diagnosed with COVID-19 but recovered.